Aika-14/Basic-Crud-on-java-with-BASEX/README.md

-# 🧩 How to Install BaseX and wanting to uninstall it already
+# 🧩 How to Install BaseX and Already Want to Uninstall It

-First of all, BaseX is kind of trash so I feel bad if you have to work with it hahaha, but I’ve been in your shoes before, so here’s some info to make it work in a simple way.
+First of all, BaseX is kind of trash, so I feel bad if you have to work with it hahaha.
+But I’ve been in your shoes before, so here’s some info to help you get it working in a simple way.

 ---